-Building Your Home To Be Energy Efficientby Kuhrich on Friday, February 22, 2013
+Tips for Building Your Custom Home To Be Energy EfficientFebruary 22, 2013

 Solar panels can be placed on a home and used to dramatically cut the cost of heating and cooling the home for years to come.
-Along with tightly sealed ductwork and joints throughout the home, this can produce exceptional savings.
-Effective insulation is another plus that can be added while the home is still under construction.
+Combined with tightly sealed ductwork and joints throughout the home, this can produce exceptional savings.
+Effective insulation is another plus that can be added while the home is in the building phase.